+Companies that do not report an emissions target will not be eligible for points in the section.
 Points are awarded based on the details reported for absolute or intensity targets as follows.

 - Both absolute and intensity targets that have been approved by the Science Based Targets Initiative will be awarded points.
-Alternatively, absolute targets that meet CDP Leadership scoring criteria will be awarded points. - ▼ Points are also awarded for reporting absolute or intensity targets regarding "Scope 3: Purchased goods & services". - Partial points are awarded for reporting absolute or intensity targets in any other upstream category. - ▼ Points are awarded for reporting an additional climate related target of the type 'Engaging with suppliers'.
+Alternatively, absolute targets that meet CDP Leadership scoring criteria will be awarded points. - Points are also awarded for reporting absolute or intensity targets regarding "Scope 3: Purchased goods & services". - Partial points are awarded for reporting absolute or intensity targets in any other upstream category.